tbcrawford/opah.fish/README.md

 ## 📝 Example Workflow

-Here's a typical workflow for using `1password-secrets.fish`:
+Here's a typical workflow for using `opah.fish`:

 ```fish
 # 1. Initial setup